ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 3. View Job Details
     - A Candidate clicks on a job titled "Frontend Developer."
     - They see the full description, salary, and location.

-Instructions: Complete the Track Applicants acceptance test from feature 2 up to and including the part where you click on the "View Job Posting" button as a candidate.
+Instructions: Complete the Track Applicants acceptance test from feature 2 up to and including the part where you click on the "View" button as a candidate.
 Observe the details are displayed as they were entered.

 4. Resume Upload Success
     - A Candidate uploads a PDF resume.